-To download the new Office 2013, go to the primary Office 2013 Preview page and click Try.
+To download the new Office 2013, go to the primary Office 2013 Preview page and click Try [No Longer Available].
 Pick a version – it will likely be Home Premium Preview – and follow the download process.
 If you are going to install it right away, I offer this one piece of advice: Don’t cancel the installation for one reason or another.
 Go through with it.
 I will explain more later about my experience.
 The installation process is pretty straightforward and it pretty much takes care of it all by itself, with the exception of a “Continue” button here and there.
 The main part is entering the product key.
 Once you’ve installed it, you may be prompted to enter the key right away.
 If you do not, you can go to “Account” (second option to the bottom on the left side) and you will see where to enter your key there.
 And you’re all set!

 Major Changes And New Features

 Although Office 2013 resembles Office 2010 quite a bit, there have been some excellent improvements.

 Obviously Office 2007 was the version that took a big leap to the new interface, which some people liked and some not so much.
 However, Office 2010 and 2013 both have done a fantastic job of beautifying the ribbon-style menu and really made it easy to use.
 You can certainly see the Windows 8 look (previously called Metro and other things) manifested in Office 2013 with it’s clean, modern look.

 Although it’s not necessarily a new feature, the ability to customize the ribbon is quite nice.
 If you often feel overwhelmed by the amount of options, you can choose to hide them by going to File > Options > Customize Ribbon.